Welcome Message

 MAP Fest – Traces of Transformation

-The theme for Melaka Arts and Performance Festival (MAP Fest) is Traces of Transformation, which is a direct correlation of a desire and universal need for performance work that speaks of regeneration through a rekindled past and traditional practice still passed down through generations.
+The theme for Melaka Arts and Performance Festival (MAP Fest) is Traces of Transformation, which speaks in direct correlation of a desire and universal need for performance work that speaks of regeneration through a rekindled past and traditional practice still passed down through generations.

 Boldly moving forward, capturing the imagination whilst harnessing the potentials offered up by both the collective and the individual.
 It aims to take each individual thread, to then weave these into a tapestry of knowledge, colour and life.
 At MAP, artists present individual and collaborative works of art that incorporate the experimental.
 They produce on-site works and performances that are profound, empowering and transformative to the audiences.
 This year MAP Fest 22 will take its focus towards the experiences from how we transform out of the pandemic of 2020 & 2021.